MLD3/FIDDLE/README.md

 ## Experiments

+In this repository, we release FIDDLE as a standalone software.
 In order to show the flexibility and utility of FIDDLE, we conducted several experiments using data from MIMIC-III and eICU.
-The code to reproduce the results are located at https://gitlab.eecs.umich.edu/MLD3/FIDDLE_experiments.
+The code to reproduce the results are located at https://github.com/MLD3/FIDDLE-experiments.
 The experiments were performed using FIDDLE v0.1.0 and reported in the JAMIA paper; bug fixes and new functionalities have since been implemented and may affect the numerical results.